vpbgkt/NexPrepAI/frontend/FIREBASE_OPTIMIZATION.md

-# Firebase Optimization Guide for NexPrep
+# Firebase Optimization Guide for NexPrepAI

-This guide provides recommendations to optimize your Firebase configuration for the NexPrep application.
+This guide provides recommendations to optimize your Firebase configuration for the NexPrepAI application.

 ## Current Firebase Authentication Methods

-The NexPrep application currently uses the following Firebase authentication methods:
+The NexPrepAI application currently uses the following Firebase authentication methods:
 - Email/Password authentication
 - Google Sign-In